Badgerati/Pode.Web/docs/Tutorials/Actions/FileStream.md

 # FileStream

-This page details the output actions available to FileStream elements.
+This page details the actions available to FileStream elements.

 ## Clear

-To clear the content of a FileStream, you can use [`Clear-PodeWebFileStream`](../../../Functions/Outputs/Clear-PodeWebFileStream):
+To clear the content of a FileStream, you can use [`Clear-PodeWebFileStream`](../../../Functions/Actions/Clear-PodeWebFileStream):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(